What is RFID?

 RFID technology limitations

 It’s no surprise that asset tracking is one of the most common uses of RFID.
 Where organisations attach RFID tags to assets that are often of high value, portable, hard to reach or access.
-Just about every type of RFID system is used for assets, equipment tracking and infrastructure management.
+Just about every type of RFID system is used for assets, tools and equipment tracking and infrastructure management.

 However, not all environments are ideal for this technology and there are distance limitations.
 The distance your RFID solution can achieve is influenced by several factors, as are environments that may confuse RFID readers: